 Balchik, Places to visit in Bulgaria by Boby Dimitrov

 When it comes to a vacation along the coast of the Black Sea, many people choose Primorsko for their Bulgaria holidays.
-This popular resort town is only 52 kilometers from Burgas and features one of the finest stretches of beach in the area.
+This popular resort town is only 52 kilometres from Burgas and features one of the finest stretches of beach in the area.

 Primorsko, Places to visit in Bulgaria by Boby Dimitrov

 The second largest city in Black Sea Coast is none other than that of Burgas.
-With just over two hundred thousand residents, Burgas has grown to become a popular tourism hot spot in the country.
+With just over two hundred thousand residents, Burgas has grown to become a popular tourist hot spot in the country.